HOW TO CARE FOR BEETROOT

 HOW TO STORE BEETROOT

 Beetroot is a very popular vegetable in Eastern Europe because it can withstand a few degrees of frost when left in the ground with no damage being done.
-This extends the vegetable season in some cold (and relatively poor countries) by three or four weeks.
+This extends the vegetable season in some cold (and relatively poor ountries) by three or four weeks.

 I lived in Moscow for six months several years ago and became interested in how they preserve their root vegetables for winter consumption.
 After all, some of the people in countries with cold winters depend on vegetables for their very life during winter – a serious matter for them.